 FAA Private Pilot Test prep – $429

-For just $429 you get top quality ground instruction, on-line course manual (printed version available), immediate updates on FAA computer exam questions, and in-person instruction that teaches content first, then answers test questions.Aviation Seminars has broken the FAA test into individual subject areas (see Topics Covered below).
+For just $429 you get top quality FAA ground school instruction, on-line course manual (printed version available), immediate updates on FAA computer exam questions, and in-person instruction that teaches content first, then answers test questions.Aviation Seminars has broken the FAA test into individual subject areas (see Topics Covered below).
 We teach each of those subjects individually, followed by a review of FAA Test Questions from that subject area.
 This ensures that not only do you receive instruction in each of the FAA Exam Subject areas, but you will be familiarized with how the FAA will question you on those subjects.
 This review also makes certain that the class understands each subject fully before moving on to the next subject.

 Class runs Saturday 8:00-6:00 and Sunday from 8:00-4:00.